-As one might imagine this restaurant is a popular place.
+As one might imagine, this restaurant is a popular place.
 Reservations are advised.
-The day we went there for the first time we really lucked out in getting one of the last available tables.
+The day we went there for the first time we lucked out in getting one of the last available tables.

 My husband and I ordered two dishes and knew that we would be sharing them since things are served country style.
-A big bowl of glutenous rice is served in a large insulated and covered dish at each table.
+A big bowl of glutenous rice came to the table in a large insulated and covered dish.

 The Salty Pepper Shrimp was one of our choices.
-A total of 16 perfectly cooked good sized shrimp along with mild crunchy onions made for a delightful dish.
-I am guessing that they soak their onions in water to eliminate the pungency because they were truly mild.
-My husband does not enjoy a raw onion taste and he kept adding them to his plate along with the succulent shrimp.
+A total of 16 perfectly cooked good-sized shrimp along with mild crunchy onions made for a delightful dish.
+I am guessing that they soak their onions in water to eliminate the pungency because they were genuinely mild.
+My husband does not enjoy a raw onion taste, and he kept adding them to his plate along with the delicious shrimp.
 As you can easily see, it was peppery but just right as far as we were concerned.

 We ordered Sweet & Sour Eggplant with Berkshire Pork and loved every last bite of it!
-When in Oriental restaurants I am always happy to find Eggplant with Garlic Sauce on the menu.
-This was every bit as savory but had an extra depth of flavor with the ground bits of pork and other seasonings.
+When in Oriental restaurants, I am always happy to find Eggplant with Garlic Sauce on the menu.
+This eggplant dish was every bit as savory but had an extra depth of flavor with the ground bits of pork and other seasonings.

-The photo above shows my plate with some of everything ordered placed upon it.
+The last photo below shows my plate with some of everything ordered placed upon it.
 Believe me when I say that we both had seconds and loved every last bite!
 Nothing but excess rice was returned to the kitchen when our table was cleared!

-We had very happy tummies when we left and will definitely return to try more of their entrées.
-It will be very difficult to not wish to order the very same thing.
+We had happy tummies when we left and will return to try more of their entrées.
+It will be tough not to wish to order the very same thing.
 It was that delicious!